Special Educational Needs & Disabilites (SEND)

 - Parents will also receive a School Report once a year, at Spellbrook School this should be received in the Spring Term for children in years 1 to 6 but in the Summer Term for Nursery and Reception children.

-- If your child has a Special Educational Need or needs to be given more support in the classroom then they may be given an Educational Plan.
+- If your child has a Special Educational Need or needs to be given more support in the classroom then they may be given a Learning Support Plan.
 This is a document produced in discussion with the child and the class teacher in order to establish a set of targets to be worked on that will help a child to progress.
 These are also used to closely monitor the progress of children with SEND.
 The class-teacher may wish to share this with you at parents evening in order to show the progress your child has made with these targets.

 How will the learning and development provision be matched to my child’s needs?